Impulse (1990 film)

 Impulse is a 1990 American neo-noir film directed by Sondra Locke, and starring Theresa Russell, Jeff Fahey, and George Dzundza.
 It follows a female police officer who works as an undercover prostitute in Los Angeles, who unwittingly finds herself at the center of a murder investigation.
+The film also features a power ballad by singer Kim Carnes called "Everybody Needs Someone".

 Plot

-Lottie Mason is an LAPD officer who works vice squad as a decoy prostitute.
-She is faced with a number of problems in her career, including being sexually harassed by her superior, Lieutenant Joe Morgan.
-As part of her work agreement, Lottie regularly visits with Dr. Gardner, a psychiatrist, where she confesses that she finds her sting operations thrilling, and that she often fantasizes about "losing control."
+LAPD officer Lottie Mason works vice squad as a decoy prostitute.
+She is faced with various problems in her career, including being sexually harassed by her superior, Lieutenant Joe Morgan.
+However, she finds her sting operations thrilling, often fantasizing about "losing control."
 Stan Harris, a detective in the department, begins to romance Lottie.
-She is initially evasive, but the two soon go on a date together and become intimate.
+The two eventually go on a date together and become intimate.

-After an intense sting operation ends with Lottie killing a drug dealer and two of his thugs, she heads home, rattled, and suffers a tire blowout en route.
-She pulls into a gas station to have a serviceman replace the tire and has a drink at a bar across the street while she waits.
-At the bar, she is approached by Tony Perón, a mobster and key witness in the pending trial of a kingpin named Luna; Tony has recently fled New York City and gone into hiding in Los Angeles.
+After a sting operation ends with Lottie killing a drug dealer and two of his thugs, she heads home, rattled, and suffers a tire blowout en route.
+She pulls into a gas station to have a serviceman replace the tire and has a drink at a bar across the street while waiting.
+There, she is approached by mobster Tony Perón, a key witness in the pending trial of kingpin Luna; Tony fled New York City and went into hiding in Los Angeles.
 Unaware of his identity, Lottie coyly pretends to be a prostitute, introducing herself using the pseudonym "Carla".
-Tony asks Lottie to accompany him back to a mansion in Beverly Hills, to which she impulsively agrees.
-Once there, Lottie excuses herself to the bathroom, only to hear gunshots ring out moments later.
-She hides in the bathroom as a killer wanders through the home before leaving.
+Tony asks Lottie to accompany him back to a mansion in Beverly Hills, to which she agrees.
+Excusing herself to the mansion's bathroom, Lottie comes to her senses about the seriousness of the situation and prepares to leave, only to hear gunshots ring out.
+She hides as a killer wanders through the home before leaving.
 When she returns downstairs, Lottie finds Tony's dead body.
 Lottie wipes away her fingerprints in the bathroom and phones 911, disguising her voice.
-In Tony's pocket, she finds an airport locker key, which she takes with her.
-Shortly after, police—Stan among them—arrive at the crime scene.
+In Tony's pocket, she finds an airport locker key and takes it with her.
+Police—Stan among them—later arrive at the crime scene.

-A curious Lottie drives to the Los Angeles International Airport to access the locker and is shocked to find a suitcase inside full of $1 million in hundred-dollar bills.
+Curious, Lottie drives to the airport to access the locker and is shocked to find a suitcase inside with $1 million in hundred-dollar bills.
 She leaves the suitcase in the locker and returns home, only to find coverage of Tony's murder on national news.
 Stan and other law enforcement interview witnesses at the bar who saw Tony leave with Lottie, and a forensic sketch is created.
 Lottie returns to the airport and absconds with the suitcase, which she hides in her apartment, unsure of what to do with it.